Explore German through advanced language study, relevant courses, events, daily language tables, and study abroad.

 Many of our alumni receive Fulbright grants or other prestigious international opportunities.

-Our program is coordinated with the Scripps German department and has joint activities with the Pomona Russian Program.
+Our program is loosely coordinated with the Scripps German Department and features joint activities with the Russian Program.